OctopusDeploy/blog/blog/2023-08/deprecating-win2003/index.md

 ## What does dropping target support mean?

-All software has a lifecycle, and the end of support for an Operating System in Octopus Deploy means no longer developing or testing that platform's use during standard workloads.
+All software has a lifecycle, and the end of support for an operating system in Octopus Deploy means no longer developing or testing that platform's use during standard workloads.
 At best, this may lead to degraded functionality, at worst, a complete inability to run tasks on those platforms.

 For Windows Server 2003, we'll likely couple the deprecation in Octopus Server 2024.1 with improvements to parts of our execution system that render the execution of complex deployments to those servers generally unavailable.